mayask/sprout/README.md

 ### Typed Error Responses

-For more control over error responses, implement the `HTTPError` interface and use struct tags to define status codes:
+For more control over error responses, define error types with struct tags for status codes:

 ```go
 // Define a typed error with status code in struct tag